Learn about our varied projects in Uganda!

-PROJECTS – 2011
+PROJECTS – 2020

 Children’s Health Seminars – Provided public health seminars to over 600 children.
 Seminars covered the importance of hand washing and dental hygiene.
 The seminars were conducted in conjunction with the women’s health seminars.

 Eye Glass Project – Eye testing was conducted for approximately 1000 individuals and approximately 800 pairs of glasses were distributed.
 This was repeated a few years back – thank you Rotary Salt Lake for collecting used eye glasses – reuse in action!

 Sewing Machine Project – Provided manual sewing machines to three women’s groups and left funds for the purchase of two more.
 In return, the women agreed to help sew uniforms for schools and orphanages in their area and make hygiene kits.